Navid-visual/Mixed-integer-ink-selection/Spectral seperation neural networks/README.md

 *	Forward model: Halftone to reflectance
 *	Backward model: Reflectance to halftone

-We should start by training the forward network first then we freeze the weights of the forward and train the backward model.
+We should start by training the forward network first (HalftoneToSpec.py) then we freeze the weights of the forward and train the backward model(Forward+Backward.py).

 Once you have trained the general backward model you start the adaptive learning (Adaptive learning.py), This will improve the loss of reproduction.